ARRC

 UK Vehicle Road Tax

-PNs are exempt Vehicle Road tax for the first 12 months.
+PNs are exempt Vehicle Road tax for the first 12 months (on imported vehicles or UK tax-free purchases only).

 After 11 months DVLA will notify PN of the vehicle tax due.
-The letter states the amount due, how to pay and the forms & documents required, full details in the letter.
-Do comply with the instructions in the letter.
+The letter states the amount due, how to pay and the forms and documents required.

 Further Information/Assistance

-Should you require further information or assistance on this matter, please contact the PN PSO Sue Miles -
+Should you require further information or assistance on this matter, please contact the PNPO Beverley Simon.

 Email susan.miles893@mod.gov.uk